MichaelKramerGuitar/HarmonyMuse/ReadMe.md

 * To read and receive analysis of previously entered ChordSequences run `gui.ReadSequencePage.java`
   * Current functionality only supports classification and analysis of Triads _any inversion_
     * The intent is to greatly expand this
+* `TODO` implement an accounts concept
+  * `gui.PublicLibraryEntryPageAdmin.java` allows an Admin account to input song data in the public library `data/concurrencyLib`
 * For Chord entry by individual notes run `commandline.app.MainChordEntry.java`
 * For Sequence entry (multiple chords) and sequence Roman Numeral Harmonic Analysis _**Assignment 3**_ run `CommandLindApp.MainQuickEntry`
   * See document `assignments/metcs622_Assignment<highestInt>_mgkramer.docx` in assignments dirctory for detailed project description